The best sales to shop today: AirPods Pro, Dyson, Greenworks, and more | CNN Underscored

 Parade

-Parade’s cute, comfy underwear could be considered a cult-favorite — more than 70,000 customers and counting agree that the size-inclusive brand is top notch.
+Parade’s cute, comfy underwear could be considered a cult favorite — more than 70,000 customers and counting agree that the size-inclusive brand is top-notch.
 And today only, CNN Underscored readers can shop Parade’s Black Friday in Summer Sale a day before everyone else.
 Use code CNNUNDERSCORED30 to take 30% off bralettes, underwear or your favorite hoodies, plus free shipping, before the sale opens up to the rest of the world tomorrow.

 Refurbished Dyson AM07 Bladeless Tower Fan ($179.99, originally $399.99; woot.com)

 Just in time for summer’s hottest days, you can add a sleek, powerful refurbished Dyson AM07 Bladeless Tower Fan to your home for just $179.99.
 This energy-efficient fan is ultra quiet, and it uses Air Multiplier technology to amplify surrounding air for a stream of smooth airflow.
-Plus, it can be programmed to turn off after preset intervals ranging from 15 minutes to 9 hours so you never have to lift a finger.
+Plus, it can be programmed to turn off after preset intervals ranging from 15 minutes to nine hours so you never have to lift a finger.

 Refurbished Philips Hue Smart Lights (starting at $19.99; woot.com)